|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 Japanese records noted a depth charge attack followed by gun fire that "destroyed the top of the sub".
 None of the Japanese ships were damaged.
 Possibly, the torpedo explosion was a premature detonation.

 Officially, stricken from the Naval Vessel Register on February 26 1943.
 During World War II, Argonaut earned two battle stars.
-Officially, Argonaut was never formally designated SS-166, but that hull number was skipped in her honor.
+Officially, Argonaut was never formally designated SS-166 by the U. S. Navy (USN).
+In her honor, that hull number was never allocate to another boat, in honor of USS Argonaut.

 |Forum||Updates||People||Museums||Reviews||Submit Info||How You Can Help|